 Recovery After Vaginoplasty

 Because vaginoplasty is an internal surgery that affects the muscles, patients will need time to recuperate from their procedure.
 Women’s Wellness Institute of Dallas will provide them with several medications to improve their comfort during this process.
 This includes medicine to limit muscle spasms in the pelvic and rectal area, which are the most common side effect.

 Additionally, we will ask patients to lift nothing heavier than 10 pounds until they receive medical clearance.
 Women who have vaginoplasty will wear a catheter for 3-4 days to drain their urine, after which point, they will return to our office to have the catheter removed.
 Altogether, patients can expect 1-2 weeks away from work and normal activities.

 Local patients will return to Women’s Wellness Institute of Dallas for three-week and six-week appointments.
 Out-of-town patients may be able to have the three-week appointment by phone or video chat.
 At six weeks, Dr. Brady will talk with patients about the steps they can take to get the most from their surgery.
 Common advice she will share includes:

 - Doing special stretching exercises before becoming sexually active again.

 - Massaging estrogen cream into the vagina to soften the surgical site and to dilate the blood vessels.

 - Reintroducing intercourse slowly at first.
-It is normal for penetration to be difficult or not possible the first time after vaginoplasty, and it may take up to six weeks of intercourse before tenderness from surgery goes away.
+It is normal for penetration to be difficult the first time after vaginoplasty, and it may take up to six weeks of intercourse before tenderness from surgery completely dissolves.

 Dr. Brady and our staff will support patients at every step in their experience with our practice.
 Working together, we can help them regain the comfort, sensitivity, and control that they enjoyed before.